 Try this out and let me know how you got on.

 Of course, if you'd like some 1-1 help, please come and have a chat to find out about having a course of sessions combining various techniques.
 We can work together on this and really banish that anxiety once and for all.
-Book a free consultation if you'd like to know more.
+Book an initial consultation if you'd like to know more.
 How much more could you achieve if you could confidently and happily speak up in front of anyone?

 References and Further Reading